 The tiny bristles on a toothbrush is perfect to use on your lips for exfoliation.
 They are soft enough so they won’t hurt your lips.
 A toothbrush can help your lips become more plump and it only takes a few minutes.

 To exfoliate your lips with a toothbrush, simply wet the bristles and scrub your lips in a circular motion.
 Use light pressure and ensure to cover all areas.
-If you feel irritation, stop immediately and try again with a with a brush that has softer bristles.
+If you feel irritation, stop immediately and try again with a brush that has softer bristles.

 This helps to remove the dead skin cells on your lips, leaving them smooth and plumped.
 Do this once or twice a day to keep your lips in tip-top condition.